MOPAS XS Polisher

 Hand polishing of embedded paint block leads to uneven cross-section surfaces unfit for advanced microscopic spectroscopy.
 The Molecular Painting Studies Group (MOPAS) at AMOLF developed a resin block holder for an improved polished surface using dry polishing technique on Micromesh clothes.
 The CPH is also suitable for making thin sections up to about 15 micron.

 The present generation MOPAS CPH7 is now available for sale from JAAP Enterprise.
 Conservation and Art Research Departments in museums and institutions in Europe, America and Australia are using it now.

-Improvements are reported in imaging Fourier Transform micro-spectroscopy (micro-FTIR), Raman micro-spectroscopy, secondary ion mass spectroscopy, Xray Photonelectron spectroscopy (XPS) and antibody mediated surface analysis.
+Improvements are reported in imaging Fourier Transform micro-spectroscopy (micro-FTIR), Raman micro-spectroscopy, secondary ion mass spectroscopy, Xray Photoelectron spectroscopy (XPS) and antibody-mediated surface analysis.

 MOPAS CPH7 has 5 exchangeable jigs for different resin block morphologies.
 The fine regulation of the feed system makes micrometer advancing possible.
 The ceramic ring keeps the resin block surface level with respect to the Micromesh cloth.

 The central hole gives access to the screw that fastens the jig at the bottom.
 The holes marked with 1, 2 or 3 dots give access to screws that adjust the angle of the jig.
 The other holes contain the spring that keeps the jig in position.